-The equations (4) are called Reynolds-Averaged Navier-Stokes equations, and they represent the main set of equations to be solved in the RANS method.
+The equations depicted above are called Reynolds-Averaged Navier-Stokes Equations, and they represent the main set of equations to be solved in the RANSE method.
 In order to close the set of RANS equations, one has to relate turbulent stresses to mean velocity components.
-The complex nature of turbulence does not allow for simple relations between the fluctuating and mean velocity components.
+The complex nature of turbulence does not allow

 The aforementioned relations are established by turbulence models which may vary greatly in complexity of formulation depending on what effects and to what extent these turbulence models are intended to include.